 His niece Jo Anne Quintana and her husband Jose told the Federal Bureau of Investigation about their interactions with Roselli.
 Among them were multiple sightings of Santos Trafficante with Roselli, and Jose had met Trafficante prior to a later Roselli introduction.
 They learned of Roselli's disappearance from another niece Eloise McKnight.viii Roselli's attorney David Walters advised Roselli's brother-in-law Joseph E. Daigle to call authorities and file a missing persons report.
 Walters also informed Senator Frank Church and the Congressional Committee Roselli prior testified before of his disappearance.ix

-Roselli's sister Edith Daigle was the last family member to Roselli alive.
-Daigle noted he slept in and fixed himself breakfast in the early afternoon.
-Roselli offered no information to any destination before leaving and she expected him to return for dinner.
-He left the Daigle home driving his sister's Chevrolet.
-Mrs. Daigle offers that Roselli had no local Miami acquaintances, girlfriend, and only went away to visit one of his lawyers and would not cause her undue anxiety and called if he was going to be late for dinner.
-The report states "...she is not optimistic about him and felt he has met with foul play of some kind."x Events would soon confirm her intuition.
+Roselli's sister Edith Daigle was the single other living member of his immediate family and she noted he slept in and fixed himself breakfast in the early afternoon.
+Roselli offered no information to Daigle regarding any planned destination before leaving and she expected him to return for dinner.
+He left the Daigle home driving his sister's Chevrolet and Mrs. Daigle additionally offers that Roselli had no local Miami acquaintances, girlfriend, and only went away to visit one of his lawyers.
+Daigle states he would not cause her undue anxiety and called if he was going to be late for dinner.
+The report states "...she is not optimistic about him and felt he has met with foul play of some kind."
+Events would soon confirm her accurate intuition.

 Dade County Department of Public Safety Detective Erwin in the early afternoon of August 7, 1976 made a gruesome discovery.
 Miami officials "...had recovered a 55-gallon steel drum containing a human body from the waters of Dumfoundling Bay".
 Local authorities contacted FBI Special Agent Edward J. Dunn Jr. and who relayed the case details to Detective Erwin.
 By the end of the day, the FBI's Identification Division had matched Roselli's thumbprint to the dismembered corpse.xiii Roselli's cause of death was "asphyxiation" and the killer inflicted his most grievous injuries after he expired.